 | Innovative Medical Technologies, LLC | 2016 | $0.00 | Physician Covered Recipient | Membership Units in Limited Liability Company-Ownership Interest |

-Dr. Eugene Minevich specializes in nephrology (kidney disease) and pediatric urology.
-His areas of expertise include kidney stones and posterior urethral valves (PUV).
-Patients gave Dr. Minevich an average rating of 5.0 stars (out of 5).
+Dr. Eugene Minevich is a physician who specializes in pediatric urology.
+He is rated highly by his patients.
+Dr. Minevich's areas of expertise include posterior urethral valves (PUV) and kidney stones.
 In addition to English, he speaks Russian.
-He is professionally affiliated with Cincinnati Children's.
+Dr. Minevich is affiliated with Cincinnati Children's.